Making Green from Gold, Palladium and Pollution

 Renewable Energy Could Get You More Green

-In our webcast this week, Brian Hicks, portfolio manager of the Global Resources Fund (PSPFX), talked about four opportunities he sees in resources over 2014.
+In our webcast last week, Brian Hicks, portfolio manager of the Global Resources Fund (PSPFX), talked about four opportunities he sees in resources over 2014.

 One relates to China’s focus on alternative energy.